|

 Compatible

 Even though it encodes analog (0-5V) sensor signals to multimedia industry compliant MIDI messages, you don't need a MIDI interface to receive them.
 Because the Wi-microDig uses Bluetooth, the MIDI messages appear on the computer at a virtual serial port (called "COM" port on a Windows computer).
 Our editor software takes the data from there and allows you to route the data in a variety of ways to the software or device of your choice.
-Once configured using our editor you can use the Wi-microDig with software that communicates directly with devices through the virtual serial port.
-Or you can use our BlueMIDI application to map the data to/from the serial port from/to a virtual MIDI port.
-On the sensor input side, note the Wi-microDig's I2C capability which is one of the more common bi-directional communications protocols used in robotics for sensors and actuators - connect upto 4 I2C devices directly to it.
-But you can connect many more I2C devices, since they can be daisy-chained !.
+Once configured using our EditorX software you can use the Wi-microDig with software that communicates directly with devices through the virtual serial port.
+Our Link software has even more capabilities.
+Or you can use our Connect application to map the data to/from the serial port from/to a virtual MIDI port or an OSC port.

 Get it now !